-- Submissions the Commission called for submissions via:
+- Submissions the Commission called for initial submissions and submissions on the draft report via:

 - NSW Government's 'Have Your Say' website

 - media release

 - the Commission's website.

-Stakeholders were asked five questions to assess the Plan's contribution to environmental, social and economic outcomes (see Appendix A).
-Seventy submissions were received.
+Stakeholders were initially asked five questions to assess the Plan's contribution to environmental, social and economic outcomes (see Appendix A).
+Stakeholders were subsequently invited to provide submissions on the Commission's draft report.